viktor-ermakov-94/10.5.1/README.md

 4 Write your own censor filter, which replaces the letters of unwanted words in the titles and texts of articles with the "*" symbol.

 5 All new pages must use the template default.html as a basis.

+Additionally, try to make sure that the censoring filter is applied only to string-type variables.
+In other words, if the filter is not applied to a row, the developer gets an error.

 --------- DZ-3 (Final task 4.7 (HW-03)) ---------------------------------------------------------------------------------------------------------------------